jacksleight/laravel-raster/README.md

 # Laravel Raster

-Laravel Raster makes it super simple to rasterize blade views and components to images.
+Rasterize views and components to images by simply dropping in a directive and fetching a URL.
+Automatic scaling, caching and protection.
+Zero configuration.

 ## Installation